-St Luke’s Hospice Christmas tree collection brings together local organisations such as Round Table, Rotary, Corporates, Scout and sports Groups and hospice staff and volunteers.
-Together, our collectors and chipping and shredding teams work tirelessly over a four day a period to collect many thousands of trees for a donation The chippings are used in various ways but mainly to create paths and bedding.
+St Luke’s Hospice Christmas tree collection brings together local organisations such as Round Table, Rotary, Businesses, Scout and sports groups and hospice staff and volunteers.
+Together, we collect and recycle the Christmas trees working tirelessly over a four day a period.
+The chippings are used in various ways but mainly to create paths and bedding.
 The whole purpose is to raise vital funds and to be environmentally green at the same time.

-For further information about the Christmas tree collection or to get involved next year please contact Jane Thompson on tel: 01606 555688 or by email email@example.com.
+For further information about the Christmas tree collection or to get involved next year please contact Jane Thompson by email firstname.lastname@example.org.